mopinion/mopinion-sdk-react-native/README.md

 react-native link react-native-image-picker
 ```

-6. Optional: When using the image upload functionality
+4. Optional: When using the image upload functionality

-The SDK allows users to pick an image from her/his mobile device to upload as a screenshot.
+The SDK allows users to pick an image from her/his device to upload as a screenshot.
-To enable this on iOS, in Xcode make sure to add the `Privacy - Photo Library Usage Description` permission to the `Info.plist` of your app if it is missing :
+To enable this on iOS, in Xcode make sure to add the `Privacy - Photo Library Usage Description` permission to the `Info.plist` of your app if it is missing:

 ```
 <key>NSPhotoLibraryUsageDescription</key>
 <string>To use an image from your library as a screenshot</string>
 ```

 ## Implementing the SDK